ORF-4450/RobotLib/README.md

 v2.x is not compatible with 2019 (full release) or later FRC robotics platform.
 Only use this library for pre-2019 projects that will run on a RoboRIO with a pre-2019 image.
 ***************************************************************************************************************
+Version 3.1.0

+*	Fix problems in LaunchPad class button enumeration.
+The constructor that adds all buttons automatically did not work correctly due to misunderstanding how the Java enum class works.
+BUTTON_BLUE(2) and BUTTON_TWO(2) are NOT the same thing and are not interchangeable even though they have the same integer value.
+These are two different objects and apparently the case statement compares object ids not the integer value...
+*	Add squaredInput() function to Util class.
+*	ValveDA and SA now trace the pcm and port the valve is attached to.

+R Corn, March 13, 2019

+Version 3.0.5

+*	Fix errors in LaunchPad constructor that adds all available buttons to event handling.

+R Corn, February 26, 2019

 Version 3.0.4

 *	Minor improvements to ValveSA and DA classes.
 They now track open/closed state.